daniel-starke/BombNBreakSNES/README.md

 |p12.chr     |p12Tiles, p12TilesEnd     |tiles     |Player 1 and 2 sprite tiles.                       |
 |p12.pal     |p12Pal, p12PalEnd         |palettes  |Player 1 (#4) and 2 (#5) sprite palettes.          |

-`options.map` and `field.map` are using the tiles and palette of `fg2.chr` with priority flag set to 1.
+`options.map` and `field.map` are using the tiles and palette of `fg2.chr` with priority flag set to 1.
 `fg2.chr` also contains the ASCII characters used to display the numeric values on the option and game screen.

 ## Time Handling

 NTSC (60 Hz) or PAL (50 Hz) is being selected via compile switch.
-Knowing their framerate it is easy to use VBlanks to count the time. `FP10HZ` is being defined accordingly to simplify this task.
+Knowing their frame rate it is easy to use VBlanks to count the time. `FP10HZ` is being defined accordingly to simplify this task.
 The macro holds the number of frames per 1/10s.
 All animations are based on this frequency of 10 Hz.
 The time base is being used in `clickDelay()` to avoid fast value change in the option screen and